-The vote required to approve Proposals No. 1 to 3 is as follows:
+The vote required to approve Proposals No. 1 to 2 is as follows:

 - 1. Proposal No. 1 will be determined by a plurality of the votes cast on the proposal, meaning that the one nominee receiving the highest number of affirmative votes will be duly elected as directors.
 As a result, abstentions and broker non-votes, if any, will have no effect on the outcome of this proposal because of the nature of this voting requirement. - 2.
 Proposal No. 2 must be approved by the affirmative vote of a majority of the votes cast on the proposal by shares present in person or represented by proxy at the Annual Meeting and entitled to vote on the proposal at the Annual Meeting.
-As a result, abstentions, if any, will have no effect on the outcome of this proposal because abstentions are not considered to be present or entitled to vote with respect to the proposal for which they occur, and broker non-votes are not expected to occur on this proposal because, as discussed above, brokers and other nominees will be entitled to vote uninstructed shares held in street name on this proposal. - 3.
-Proposal No. 3 must be approved by the affirmative vote of a majority of the issued and outstanding shares of our common stock as of the Record Date, which is required by applicable law.
-As a result, abstentions will have the same effect as a vote against this proposal because of the nature of this voting requirement, and broker non-votes are not expected to occur on this proposal because, as discussed above, brokers and other nominees will be entitled to vote uninstructed shares held in street name on this proposal.
+As a result, abstentions, if any, will have no effect on the outcome of this proposal because abstentions are not considered to be present or entitled to vote with respect to the proposal for which they occur, and broker non-votes are not expected to occur on this proposal because, as discussed above, brokers and other nominees will be entitled to vote uninstructed shares held in street name on this proposal.